wdi-sf-fall/notes/week_02_functional_programming/day_04_inheritance_and_oo_design/dusk_oo_design/README.md

 Ask yourself how things are related.
 Look for common scenarios / patterns.

-Create a class diagram that represents you model.
+Create a class diagram that represents your model.